 -Dayton: Montgomery County Animal Resource Center (below)

-4. Call your veterinarian, and other veterinary offices and report the lost pet or post flyer (see flyer info below).
+4. Call your veterinarian and other local veterinary offices to report the lost pet or post flyer (see flyer info below).

 (Remember there can be many interpretations and misunderstandings in the breed, gender, color and weight of pets.)

-When you have found your pet, get your dog or cat microchipped at SICSA or your veterinarian.
-SICSA microchips dogs and cats during the year at the Walk for Strays, Dog Wash and other special events.
-Walk-in microchips are also available during the week for $25.
-To find out more call 937-294-6505.
+When you have found your pet, get your dog or cat microchipped at SICSA or your veterinary office.
+Walk-in microchipping is available during the week for $25.
+SICSA also microchips dogs and cats during the year at the Walk for Strays, the Dog Wash and other special events.
+Please call 937-294-6505 for more information.